rticommunity/rticonnext-wan-demo/non_security_scenarios/scenario_1/README.md

     ```bash
     cd non_security_scenarios/scenario_1/
-    $NDDSHOME/bin/rtiroutingservice -cfgFile RsConfig_active.xml -cfgName RsConfig_active
+    $NDDSHOME/bin/rtiroutingservice -cfgFile "../../Qos.xml;RsConfig_Active.xml" -cfgName RsConfig_Active
     ```

 ## Expected output

-After some seconds, once discovery is completed, Home Office 2 should start receiving the shapes that Home Office 1 publishes.
-Actually, you could start any number of Shapes Demo publishers on either side and the other one should receive those, as well.
-Routing Service helps with scalability because you do not need to initiate new WAN connections per application, you just need Routing Service to take care of that for you.
+After a few seconds, once discovery is completed, Home Office 2 should start receiving the shapes that Home Office 1 publishes.
+Actually, you could start any number of Shapes Demo publishers on either side and the other one should receive those as well.
+Routing Service helps with scalability because you do not need to initiate new WAN connections per application, Routing Service will simply take care of that for you.